sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 Put your equation into `Eq` form, then solve the `Eq`.
 This approach is convenient if you are interactively solving an equation which you already have in the form of an equation, or which you think of as an equality.
+It also helps to prevent sign errors when subtracting one side from the other.

 ```py
 >>> from sympy import Eq, solve, solveset